Wiiiyaah/1DV610_L3/README.md

 ## TO-DO/Not implemented
 - Connecting to MySQL-database
 - Don't use hardcoded example credentials
-- Use the database to register/store users and credentials (salted and hashed)
+- Use the database to store users and credentials (salted and hashed)
+- Implement functioning registration of users to the database

 ## Extra Use-Cases